mkaz.blog

 Working with Vim

-A basic understanding of vim would probably help, I try to explain everything but assume some base knowledge.
+A basic understanding of vim would probably help going through the pages, I try to explain as I go, but assume some base knowledge.
+The Tao of Vim is a good page to start as it covers the core principles of Vim.

 Learn Basics